moyano83/Effective_Python/README.md

     other_func()
 ```

-This is a lot more readable because it’s now clear that count is only relevant to the first block of the if statement.
+This is a lot more readable because it's now clear that count is only relevant to the first block of the if statement.
 Another common variation of this repetitive pattern occurs when I need to assign a variable in the enclosing scope
 depending on some condition, and then reference that variable shortly afterward in a function call: